Abscess

 Rigors:

-- Shivering or shaking chills, often associated with fever.
+- Typically, rigors involve shivering or shaking chills, often accompanied by a fever.

 Calor: